dylanlott/vedh/README.md

 ## Environments

-`app/.env.local` sets local environemnt variables and is used when `yarn start` is run.
+`app/.env.local` sets local environment variables for `npm run dev`.
-`app/.env.production` sets production environment variables and it used for `yarn build`.
+`app/.env.production` sets production environment variables for `npm run build`.

 A copy of the frontend environment file for development is included in this repository.